Navid-Ishaq/tech-writing-lab/README.md

 ---

-## 📘 Module 01: The Heart of Technical Writing
+## 📘 Course 01: The Heart of Technical Writing

 ### 🔹 Essence
 Discover what makes technical writing different from every other form of writing.